qinhy/singleton-key-value-storage/README.md

 - Extensible to other backends like Redis and Firestore by implementing the corresponding storage controller classes.

 ## Limitations
-- Current implementation does not provide the Redis and Firestore backend implementations.
 - Error handling and data validation are minimal and should be enhanced for production use.